kbeerensson/BME3053C-Final-Project-Group-8/README.md

 # BME3053C-Final-Project-Group-8
 # Utilizing Machine Learning to Predict Epileptic Seizures #
+## Introduction ##
+For this project, we trained a random forest classifier machine learning model to identify whether or not a patient is experiencing a seizure based on their EEG data.
 ## Data ##
 Source of Dataset: https://github.com/irfangirindra/bisa-ai-data-engineering-competition-2020/tree/master
 * "data" folder --> "data_full.csv"